Gino's East: Expansion

-The company subsequently opened other locations in the Chicago Metropolitan Area, including Naperville, Rolling Meadows, Lake Zurich, Deerfield, Oak Lawn, and Highland, Indiana.
+The company subsequently opened other locations in the Chicago Metropolitan Area, including Wheaton, Naperville, Rolling Meadows, Lake Zurich, Deerfield, Oak Lawn, and Highland, Indiana.
 Another location opened in downtown Lake Geneva, Wisconsin, a popular tourist destination near Illinois.
 The Oak Lawn location closed in 2008.
-The Naperville location closed in late 2010 and the Deerfield location closed in 2012.
-There was one Gino's East location that operated in Manhattan Beach, California but closed in 1991.
+The Naperville location closed in late 2010, the Deerfield location closed in 2012 and the Rolling Meadows location in 2013.
+There was one Gino's East location that operated in Manhattan Beach, California, but closed in 1991.

 Additionally, Gino's East operates a mail-order business, where patrons can order frozen pizzas and have them shipped overnight.
 The company opened its first restaurant located outside the Chicago area in Granger, Indiana, but closed it in 2012.

 The restaurant eventually moved from its Superior Street location into another space at 633 North Wells Street (in the former Chicago location of Planet Hollywood).
 The tradition of writing on the walls, however, remains the same in the new location.
 The original location on Superior Street reopened in 2007.
 In 2014, the River North location moved just south of 633 N. Wells to 500 N. LaSalle Street, a building previously occupied by nightclub Lasalle Power Co.

 In 2014 the company announced expansion into Texas (ATX Brands acquired franchising rights to operate the chain outside the State of Illinois), with the first location outside of Chicago to be located in The Woodlands with a November 2014 opening, followed by a January 2015 opening in Willowbrook, Houston.
 A San Antonio location opened sometime within the first quarter of 2015 along with an Arlington, TX location.
 A Downtown Austin location opened in late June 2015.
 The locations in Texas (Houston, San Antonio, DFW Metroplex) are former Bikinis Sports Bar and Grill locations which were company-owned by ATX Brands.

 Nashville

 In 2019 Gino's East opened its first Tennessee location in Nashville.
-Located at 311 3rd Avenue S. This location is also home to The Comedy Bar, a Chicago-based comedy club.
-The new location opened in the SoBro neighborhood of Nashville, on March 14, National Pi Day.
-A $3.14 combo special of a slice of thin crust pizza and a can of Old Style beer was offered to the first 100 guests as well as a pizza eating contest where the winner received a year of free pizza.
-The Nashville location boasts a large outdoor patio with jumbo yard games (Jenga, horseshoes and cornhole) a late night pizza window and a dual inside and outside bar.
+Located at 311 3rd Avenue S. The new location opened in the SoBro neighborhood of Nashville, on March 14, National Pi Day.
+The Nashville location boasted a large outdoor patio with jumbo yard games (Jenga, horseshoes and cornhole) a late night pizza window and a dual inside and outside bar.
 Murals by Nashville artist Brett Hunter can also be found throughout the restaurant.